hroyrh/metal3-io.github.io/_posts/2020-05-30-Metal3-Cluster-Deployment.md

 <br/>
 <br/>

-### Provision Controlplane
+### **Provision Controlplane**

-This script, located at the path - ${metal3-dev-env}/scripts/v1alphaX/provision_clusters.sh, provisions the controlplane or the master of the cluster.
+This script, located at the path - `${metal3-dev-env}/scripts/v1alphaX/provision_clusters.sh`, provisions the controlplane or the master of the cluster.
 As part of the controlplane provisioning, the generated manifests are for cluster, controlplane and machinedeployment.
-The **MachineDeployment** creates a **Machine** which picks up a BareMetalHost satisfying its requirements as the controlplane node, and it is then provisioned by the BareMetalOperator. there are other resources created in the process of provisioning, like `KubeadmControlPlane` and `Metal3MachineTemplate` resource which are involved in the provisioning process.
+The `MachineDeployment` creates a `Machine` which picks up a BareMetalHost satisfying its requirements as the controlplane node, and it is then provisioned by the BareMetalOperator. there are other resources created in the process of provisioning, like `KubeadmControlPlane` and `Metal3MachineTemplate` resource which are involved in the provisioning process.

 > info "Note"
 > It takes some time for the provisioning of the Controlplane, you can watch the process using some steps shared a bit later